pguyot/Einstein/BUILDING.md

 * Building Einstein on macOS in 64 bit with Xcode
 * Building Einstein on Linux in 64 bit
 * Building Einstein on Windows 10
-* A L P H A - building with Toolkit

 ## Building Einstein on macOS in 64 bit with Xcode